 How to Create a Balanced Living Space

 I have been running around like crazy these past few weeks.
-Fall is such a busy time of year, and oftentimes, it can feel like there is not an end to all of the extra stress.
+Spring is such a busy time of year, and oftentimes it can feel like there is not an end to all of the extra stress.
 So when I finally come home after a busy day, I want it to provide a calming sense of balance and serenity.

 However, at least for me, when my living space feels messy or cluttered, I immediately turn to cleaning, organizing, and detoxifying until I rid my room of any unwanted stress.
 It gives me a sense of control, as if I’m able to organize my home into a complete sense of calm for my life.

 After a recent late night frenzy with a broom in one hand and a duster in other, I knew that there had to be an easier, more consistent way to introduce balance and peace into my living spaces.
 With that in mind, I started looking into holistic home practices to combine my cleaning efforts with other goals, such as practicing mindfulness and finding inner peace.

 A holistic home is space that brings feelings of relaxation, comfort, and tranquility.
 By using natural practices and bringing a little bit of earth into your living environment, it can boost productivity, improve your mood, and make you feel closer to your inner goals and dreams.

 Below, we have a list of simple tips, tricks, and activities that will help to bring serenity, love, and balance into every room in your home.
 (I use the term “house” throughout the list, but feel free to implement these steps into wherever home is to you.)